Edyta Bartosiewicz: Early career

 Bartosiewicz learned to play guitar at age ten.
 She studied at Nicolaus Copernicus High School in Warsaw (XXXIII L.O. im.
 Mikołaja Kopernika), and was interested in sports, and later attended SGPiS in Warsaw (now SGH, Warsaw School of Economics.)

 Interested in music and having played in a few bands, she left for London in 1986 where she met The Blue Aeroplanes.
 After her return to Warsaw, having dropped out of college, she joined the Staff group.
 In 1989 she won Mokotowska Jesień Muzyczna.
 In the following year, she appeared on The Big Beat, an album by the band Holloee Poloy (formerly the Staff group).
 She received a number of awards and sang guest and backing vocals on various records.

 Solo career

 Edyta quit Halloee Poloy due to, as she said herself, resistance to her composing and songwriting style.
 At the end of 1991 she started recording the album Love in studio S-4 in Warsaw.
 Rafał Paczkowski was responsible for the production of that album.
 This time her album was successful.
 By 2001, 67,000 copies had been sold and finally the album achieved Gold status.
 The most popular singles from this album were: “If”, “Goodbye to the Roman Candles,” “Blues for you”, “Have to Carry On”.
-The album was also released in Western Europe by Chrysalis Records but didn't make much noise there.
+The album was also released in Western Europe by Chrysalis Records but did not achieve much popularity there.